Good Academic Standing

 A student participating in intercollegiate athletics must be enrolled as a full-time student and in good academic standing during the semester in which he/she is participating.
 Furthermore, to be eligible for competition, an intercollegiate athlete must have earned a cumulative total of hours equivalent to 24 hours during the previous twelve months.
 For intercollegiate athletes participating in Fall Term I, the cumulative hours shall be counted from the immediately previous Fall Term I through the immediately previous Summer Term IV.
 For intercollegiate athletes participating in Spring Term II, the cumulative hours shall be counted from the immediately previous Spring Term II through the immediately previous Fall Term I. An intercollegiate athlete who has been enrolled for less than one academic year must have earned 12 hours during the previous academic term, which shall mean Fall Semester Term I or Spring Semester Term II.
 These requirements shall not apply to students during their first semester of full-time enrollment at Mount St. Joseph University.

-Appeals for immediate reinstatement must be submitted within two weeks of the date of suspension.
-Otherwise, petitions should be made at least one month before the desired date of re-entry.
-Appeals and petitions must be in writing and addressed to the Provost, or designee.
-It is the student’s responsibility to obtain all of the following required documentation and to include it in the appeal/petition.
+Appeals of Academic Suspension requesting immediate reinstatement must be submitted within two weeks of the date of notice of Academic Suspension.
+Alternatively, appeals for reinstatement following Academic Suspension shall be submitted at least one month before the desired date of re-entry at the University.
+Appeals must be in writing, addressed to the Office of the Provost, and the individual seeking reinstatement has the sole responsibility of submitting the following required documentation for an appeal to be considered:

-- Recommendations from an advisor and at least one faculty member (from the student’s department, if a major has been declared) for reinstatement.
+- Recommendations from an advisor and at least one faculty member (from the student’s department, if a major has been declared) for reinstatement; and,

 A student permitted to continue a degree program as a result of this action will be required to meet the degree and major requirements in effect the date that academic renewal is granted; however, the student will be ineligible for graduation honors: summa cum laude, magna cum laude or cum laude.

 Fresh Start is intended to assist a student who was unsuccessful in his or her previous academic attempt at Mount St. Joseph University.
+Fresh Start is not available for students who have earned Academic Dismissal.
 A degree seeking student returning to the Mount after an absence of at least three calendar years, who earned poor (D), or failing (F) or (FA) grades, may file a written petition to the Provost, or designee requesting a fresh start.
 The petition is to include a brief explanation of factors that caused unsatisfactory academic performance during the previous tenure at the University.